UC Santa Barbara Gauchos men's soccer: 2004 NCAA Championships

-The Gauchos burst on to the national scene in 2004 during their run at the 2004 NCAA Championship.
-The showing in this tournament established UC Santa Barbara as a force in college soccer, with UCSB marching all the way to the finals before losing out on penalties to Indiana.
+The Gauchos burst onto the national scene in 2004 during their run at the 2004 NCAA Championship.
+The showing in this tournament established UC Santa Barbara as a force in college soccer, with UCSB marching to the finals before losing out on penalties to Indiana.

 2006 NCAA Championships

-The crowning achievement of the men's soccer program took place in 2006, where UCSB won the NCAA Division I Championship in a 2–1 decision over UCLA.
+The crowning achievement of the men's soccer program took place in 2006, when UCSB won the NCAA Division I Championship in a 2–1 decision over UCLA.
 It marked the program's first championship and only the university's second athletics championship (1979 Men's Water Polo).

 At one point during the season, UCSB's record stood at 7–6 with dim prospects for postseason glory.
-However, a 5–1 stretch to close out the regular season raised morale.
+However, a 5–1 stretch to close the regular season raised morale.
 The Gauchos made the NCAA Tournament as an unseeded team.
-During their championship run, the unseeded Gauchos defeated San Diego State at home, then #1 ranked/#3 seeded SMU followed by Old Dominion on the road, and finally Northwestern before an NCAA season high 8,784 people at Harder Stadium in Santa Barbara.
+During their championship run, the unseeded Gauchos defeated San Diego State at home, then #1 ranked/#3 seeded SMU followed by Old Dominion on the road, and finally Northwestern before an NCAA season-high 8,784 people at Harder Stadium in Santa Barbara.
 This propelled the Gauchos into the Final Four and earned them a trip to the College Cup held at Hermann Stadium in St. Louis, Missouri.

 UCSB needed extra time to defeat #2 seed Wake Forest 0–0 (4–3 on penalties) in their first match of the College Cup.
 The final was a matchup between Southern California teams as UCLA advanced on a 4–0 win over Virginia.
-The #8 ranked/#8 seeded Bruins served as the final team to fall to the Gauchos by a score of 2–1 to complete UCSB's magical season.
+The 8th-ranked and seeded Bruins served as the final team to fall to the Gauchos by a score of 2–1 to complete UCSB's magical season.